 We must bear in mind the precautions mentioned above, which means that we should carefully evaluate when to act to help animals in order to avoid future harms to them from their populations growing.

 Lack of access to clean water is another source of suffering and a serious risk to the health and lives of animals.
 Wild animals can also be helped when they need water, and it’s often easy to do.
-Some campaigns have provided water to stray animals, such as this one in Argentina by antispeciesist activists.
-And this has also been done in the wild, through the creation of ponds or reed bed construction for water cleaning.14
+Some campaigns have provided water to stray animals, and this has also been done in the wild, through the creation of ponds or reed bed construction for water cleaning.

 In doing this we should be careful, however, not to increase the suffering of other animals.
 When ponds are created, some animals might drown, or it might increase the reproduction of certain animals who parasitize others who breed in ponds, or it may increase the reproduction of animals, especially of those having large numbers of offspring, such as mosquitoes and other insects.
 This can cause many of them come into existence only to die painfully shortly afterwards due to lack of resources.